-In the preceeding example, there was a single endpoint associated with each Reservation Detail Web service.
+In the preceding example, there was a single endpoint associated with each Reservation Detail Web service.
 Suppose GreatH hotel decided to provide a second, secure endpoint.
 In this case, service references would be used to collect together the endpoints for each reservation.
 The reservationDetails.xsd schema defines the reservationDetailsService element for this purpose.
-It restricts the wsdl:ServiceType complex type to have a fixed value of reservationDetailsInterface for the interface attribute.
+It contains the nested elements soap and secure-soap which are each of type reservationDetailsSOAPEnd-pointType and therefore contain the address of an endpoint that implements the wdetails:reservationDetailsSOAPBinding binding.

-Example 7-19 [p.62] shows an example of a message that contains a service reference for reservation HGS635.
+Example 5-13 [p.73] shows an example of a message that contains a service reference for reservation HGS635.
 Note that the service contains two endpoints, one of which provides secure access to the Reservation Details Web service.
-Note the use of the wsdli:wsdlLocation to provide the location for the WSDL 2.0 document that defines the wdetails:reservationDetailsInterface interface and the wdetails:reservationDetailsSOAPBinding binding.

-Example 7-19.
+Example 5-13.
 A Service Reference to the Reservation Details Web Service